SERVICING TRANSFERS · NOTICES · OVERSIGHT

 Evidence package

-Define what records need to stay usable when the firm is asked to prove what happened later.
+Define which records need to stay usable when your team is asked to prove what happened later.

 Reusable model

-Turn repeated evidence gaps into clearer operating patterns, provider expectations, and export requirements.
+Turn repeated evidence gaps into clearer provider expectations and retrieval requirements.

 Solutions